siddu1998/Object-Detection-Models-Internship/Yolo Training own dataset.md

 Step 3: Clone Yolo-Mark

-Step 5: place the images in Yolo-Mark/x64/Release/data/img/
+Step 5: place the images in Yolo-Mark/x64/Release/data/img/ (#### Make sure you have on .jpg images)

 Step 6: Navigate to the Yolo-Mark/x64/Release/data/ and change the obj.data to the number of classes you have

 Step 7: Open the obj.name in Yolo-Mark/x64/Release/data/ and write down the names of your class

 Step 8: navigate to the Yolo-Mark/ and run ./linux_mark.sh if errors pop it is either because you have failed to make the folder or you have not given permission to make the .sh executable

 Step 9: Keep drawing bounding boxes based on the location of object in the image, and make sure the class for which you are drawing is correctly reflected on the GUI application